shohata/dotfiles/README.md

 brew install neovim
 ```

-However, it was likely installed already if you ran the `./install.sh brew` command provided in the dotfiles.
+However, it was likely installed already if you ran the `./install.sh homebrew` command provided in the dotfiles.

 All of the configuration for Neovim starts at `config/nvim/init.lua`, which is symlinked into the `~/.config/nvim` directory.